 114 Walden Lake Rd., Conway, South Carolina 29526

-Lakeside Crossing, a Peaceful 55+ Manufactured Home Community Not Far from Lively Myrtle Beach, Boasts Attractive Homes with Views of Water and Woods
+Lakeside Crossing, a Peaceful 55+ Manufactured Home Community Not Far from Vibrant Myrtle Beach, Boasts Attractive Homes with Views of Water and Woods

-Located about 15 minutes inland from the Atlantic Ocean and about five miles from Myrtle Beach on South Carolina's northern coast, Conway is the setting for Lakeside Crossing, a 55+ manufactured community in a quiet, suburban-like setting.
-The community has 700 or so single family homes with nine different floorplans.
+Located about 15 minutes inland from the Atlantic Ocean and about five miles from Myrtle Beach on South Carolina's northern coast, Conway is the setting for Lakeside Crossing, a 55+ manufactured home community in a quiet, suburban-like setting.
+The community has 700 or so properties with nine different floorplans.
+It was developed by Sobel Company but is now owned by Sun Communities.

 Home sizes range from approximately 1,100 square feet to approximately 2,800 square feet and have two to three bedrooms.
 Optional upgrades include a fireplace, a skylight, a sunroom, custom cabinetry and a custom deck.
 All residences have an attached garage and a front porch, and many back to a lake or a wooded area.
 Lawns are well maintained.

-Prices start at around $70,000.
-The HOA fee averages $450 to $600 per month and covers street maintenance, lighting, trash pick-up, lawn mowing, amenities access and the land rental.
+Prices start at around $100,000.
+The HOA fee averages $250 to $600 per month, depending on a home's age and location, and it covers street maintenance, lighting, trash pick-up, lawn mowing, amenities access and the land rental.
 Please verify these prices with a Realtor as they may change down the road.

 The clubhouse boasts a heated pool, a state-of-the-art fitness center, an indoor Jacuzzi, a computer center, tennis courts, a library, a hobbies studio and aerobics classes.
 Outside is a private fishing pier and a lakeside beach.
 The community employs an activities director so there are plenty of social and recreational get-togethers year-round.